Michel Chossudovsky: Centre for Research on Globalization

-In November 2017, The Globe and Mail reported that the Centre's website was "in the sights" of NATO information warfare specialists investigating "the online spread of pro-Russia propaganda and of disinformation."
-According to the Globe, NATO's Strategic Communications Centre of Excellence (StratCom) believed that the site was playing a "key accelerant role in helping popularize articles with little basis in fact that also happen to fit the narratives being pushed by the Kremlin" and the Syrian regime of Bashar al-Assad.
+In November 2017, The Globe and Mail reported that the centre's website was "in the sights" of NATO information warfare specialists investigating "the online spread of pro-Russia propaganda and of disinformation."
+According to the Globe, NATO's Strategic Communications Centre of Excellence (StratCom) believed that the site was playing a "key accelerant role in helping popularize articles with little basis in fact that also happen to fit the narratives being pushed by the Kremlin" and the Assad regime.
 The report described the site as an "online refuge for conspiracy theorists" and suggested that NATO specialists viewed it as "a link in a concerted effort to undermine the credibility of mainstream Western media—as well as the North American and European public's trust in government and public institutions."
 Asked to comment on the report, Chossudovsky responded through his lawyer, saying that the Centre did not have ties to pro-Russia or pro-Assad networks, was not "affiliated with governmental organizations" and did not benefit from their support.

 An August 2020 report by the U.S. State Department Global Engagement Center stated that Global Research is, by a significant margin, the most accessed proxy website allied with the pro-Kremlin disinformation campaign.
 By the estimation of report's authors, it has accumulated 12.4 million page views, with around 351,247 readers for each article.
 Chossudovsky is a board member of other pro-Russian websites which attempt to spread conspiracy theories.
 Responding via his lawyer, this time to CBC News, Chossudovsky again denied the 2020 accusations made against him.

-The Canadian Broadcasting Corporation reports that his Global Research website functions as a conduit for Russian-linked disinformation.

 The CRG has been accused of spreading CCP propaganda.
 An article on Global Research making the false assertion that the coronavirus pandemic was not real was carried by 70 other outlets, according to the August 2020 State department report.
 Chossudovsky himself has described it as being a "manufactured pandemic".
 Earlier in 2020, his list of 10 questions was tweeted by the foreign minister of Iran.
 They included the claim that the United States government was responsible for the international coronavirus pandemic.
 Global Research published an article entitled "COVID-19: Further Evidence that the Virus Originated in the US" was posted on social media by a senior official in the Chinese foreign ministry.
 Chinese state media have reported such unfounded speculation which has been carried by Chossudovsky's website with, according to The Globe and Mail, misattributed sources.
 Reportedly, the two articles on this theme have since been removed from the globalresearch.ca website.